hoodrunio/starknet-remote-signer/README.md

 ### Configuration File

-Create a TOML configuration file:
+Create a `config.toml` file in your project root:

 ```toml
 [server]